nmichlo/disent/README.md

   + [Unsupervised Scores](https://github.com/google-research/disentanglement_lib)
   + 🧵 Flatness Score
     - Measures max width (furthest two points) over path length (sum of distances between consecutive points) of factor traversal embeddings.
 A combined measure of linearity and ordering, (weighted towards axis alignment if l2 width over l1 path length is used).
-  + 🧵 Flatness Components - Linearity, Monotonicity & Ordering
+  + 🧵 Flatness Components - Linearity & Axis Alignment
-    - Measure **linearity** of factor traversal embeddings using softmax-style metric over PCA variances computed over embeddings
-    - Measure **axis-alignment** of factor traversal embeddings using softmax-style metric over embedding variances
-    - Measure **ordering** of embeddings by checking anchor-positive and anchor-negative distances correspond to ground-truth factors
+    - Measure **linearity**, how much the largest eigen vector explains a factor traversal, ie. the largest singular value of latent variables over the sum of singular values.
+    - Measure **axis-alignment**, how much the largest standard basis vector explains a factor traversal, ie. the largest standard deviation of latent variables over the sum of standard deviations.

 Some popular metrics still need to be added, please submit an issue if you wish to add your own, or you have a request.